xinychen/transdim/README.md

 > **New version, updated in 2020**

-In the following implementation, Python codes written in Jupyter Notebook are improved significantly in terms of both readiability and running speed.
+In the following implementation, we have improved Python codes (in Jupyter Notebook) in terms of both readiability and computational cost.

 - **imputer** (imputation models)